Shaurya6355/CS-F301-Principles-of-Programming-Languages/Tutorial-3a/reademe.md

 import com.cra.figaro.language._
 import com.cra.figaro.library.compound._

-// Define a random variable for the weather val weather = Select(0.3 -> "Sunny", 0.4 -> "Cloudy", 0.3 -> "Rainy")
+// Define random variables for the parent variables A, B, and C val A = Flip(0.3) val B = Select(0.2 -> 'X', 0.8 -> 'Y')
+val C = Constant('Z')

-// Define a CPD to model the probability of a person's mood based on the weather val mood = CPD(weather,
+// Define a CPD for a child variable D based on the values of A, B, and C val D = CPD(A, B, C,
-  "Sunny" -> Select(0.6 -> "Happy", 0.4 -> "Content"),
-  "Cloudy" -> Select(0.4 -> "Content", 0.6 -> "Sad"),
-  "Rainy" -> Select(0.2 -> "Sad", 0.8 -> "Grumpy")
+  (false, 'X', 'Z') -> Flip(0.1),
+  (false, 'X', 'Z') -> Flip(0.9),
+  (true, 'X', 'Z') -> Flip(0.4),
+  (true, 'Y', 'Z') -> Flip(0.7),
+  (true, 'Y', 'Z') -> Flip(0.3)
 )

-// Observe the person's mood
+// Observe the result of D
-mood.observe("Happy")
+D.observe(true)

 ```
-mood: This is the random variable representing a person's mood.
-It depends on the weather variable.
-The CPD specifies the probabilities of different moods based on the current weather conditions.

-If it's "Sunny," there's a 60% chance of being "Happy" and a 40% chance of being "Content."
-If it's "Cloudy," there's a 40% chance of being "Content" and a 60% chance of being "Sad."
-If it's "Rainy," there's a 20% chance of being "Sad" and an 80% chance of being "Grumpy."
+The CPD specifies the conditional probabilities for different combinations of parent variable values and maps them to the probability of the child variable D being true.
+In this example, the CPD depends on the values of A, B, and C, and there are five different conditional probabilities defined based on different combinations of the parent values.